-Here are the things to buy in March, and a few you should skip.
+Here are some of the best things to buy in March, and a couple of categories you should skip.